The Blizzard: Style

 Pushkin uses his story as a means of parody on the classical themes of gothic motivation featured in Lenore (ballad) and Vasily Zhukovsky's ballad, "Svetlana".
 In both of these ballads, the lover is only able to dream and 'imagine' life with their deceased lover.
 Pushkin plays on this idea by presenting the same situation for Marya; however, due to a case of most fortuitous and unforeseen circumstances Marya is actually married to her living lover.
 Pushkin imitates the style of these ballads, but creates it through a set of realistic circumstances.

 Themes

 Hero

 In The Belkin Tales, Pushkin uses a variety of stereotyped gentlemen suitors as the tales' hero.
-Bumin acts as the hero in this short story.
+Burmin acts as the hero in this short story.
 His wild and borderline criminal behaviour towards marrying an unknown bride in the church ultimately led him to marrying the woman of his dreams.

 Antihero

 Vladimir is the story's counter or antihero.
 Being a petty land owner, he is too poor to pursue Masha's hand in marriage openly.
 Vladimir's plans for marriage were brought to a halt by unfortunate circumstances (the blizzard, fatal injury during the war).
 However, the same unfortunate events are what grant Burmin the ability to lead a successful courtship with Maria.